-Pneumonia and other forms of acute respiratory infection (ARI) kill more than 1.5 million children alone each year in poor countries.
+Pneumonia and other forms of acute respiratory infection (ARI) kill over one million children alone each year in poor countries.
 Pneumonia is contagious and is commonly transmitted when an infected person coughs or sneezes small droplets that contain the germ into the air.
 If treated, pneumonia usually is not fatal.

 The signs of pneumonia are a cough accompanied by high fever and rapid breathing.
 A person with these symptoms needs to be taken for treatment immediately.
 Since pneumonia is primarily caused by bacteria, the person can usually be treated with inexpensive antibiotics.